ladybug-tools/spider/cookbook/rad-to-threejs/README.md

 	* Has issues with files in root folder appearing in sub-folders
 * Fix a number of name space issues
 * Add zoom extents on load
-* Add file data details to menu
+* Add 'File data' details to menu
-* Add Settings details to menu along with associated functions
+* Add 'Settings' details to menu along with associated functions for rotate, zoom. opacity, edges and wire frame
 * Add first pass at displaying polygon colors

 ### To do > done